Home / Bucks County Neighborhoods / Doylestown: A Bucks County Parent Neighborhood Tour

 Doylestown Parks and Recreation

 One of the perks of a move to Doylestown is the well-kept park.
-Doylestown Central Park (426 Wells Rd.) features basketball and tennis courts, soccer fields, walking trails, and an amphitheater.
+Doylestown Central Park (425 Wells Road) features basketball and tennis courts, soccer fields, walking trails, and an amphitheater.

-Kids love the Kids Castle playground.
+Within the park, you’ll find Kids Castle (425 Wells Road) playground.
 It’s a magical structure with fun places to play, including a drawbridge, treehouse, and rocketship.
-The fenced-in playground gives children room to (safely) run.
+The fenced-in playground gives children room to safely run.

 Doylestown Art and Culture

-The Mercer Museum (84 S. Pine St.) offers a glimpse into early American life.
+Wander the astounding collection at the Mercer Museum (84 S. Pine Street) for a glimpse into early American life.
 Artifacts include the 2,000-year-old whale oil lantern and 6,000- to 8,000-year-old Native American implements.

 Doylestown History